pramodsinghwalmart/AI_Conf_London/README.md

 ```

 6. Use one-click deploy interface by GCP to setup kubeflow using https://deploy.kubeflow.cloud/#/ .
 Just fill Deployment Name (kubeflow) and Project ID and select appropriate GCP Zone(us-central1-a) .
-You can select Login with username and password to access Kubeflow service.Once the deployment is completed.
-You can connect to the cluster.
+You can select Login with username and password to access Kubeflow service.Once the deployment is completed, you can connect to the cluster.

 7. Connecting to the cluster